Giant (play)

+Giant is a 2024 play written by Mark Rosenblatt.
+It premiered at the Royal Court Theatre in 2024 in a production starring John Lithgow as Roald Dahl and won three Laurence Olivier Awards, including Best New Play.

+Summary

-Giant is a play by Mark Rosenblatt.
-It is a dramatisation of a period in Roald Dahl's life after his 1983 literary review of a picture book about the siege of West Beirut by the Israeli army during the 1982 Lebanon War was deemed anti-Semitic.
-It premiered at the Royal Court Theatre in 2024 in a production starring John Lithgow as Dahl which won three Laurence Olivier Awards, including Best New Play.
+It is a dramatisation of a period in author Roald Dahl's life after his 1983 literary review of God Cried, a picture book about the siege of West Beirut by the Israeli army during the 1982 Lebanon War, was deemed antisemitic.

 Production history

 Off-West End (2024)

 The play premiered at the Royal Court Theatre on 20 September 2024, running until 16 November.
 The production was directed by Nicholas Hytner and designed by Bob Crowley with a cast including John Lithgow as Roald Dahl, Elliot Levey as Tom Maschler, Rachael Stirling as Felicity 'Liccy' Crosland, Tessa Bonham Jones as Hallie, Romola Garai as Jessie Stone, and Richard Hope as Wally Saunders.
+The London production earned three 2025 Olivier Awards, including Best New Play alongside acting wins for Lithgow and Levey.

 West End (2025)

 The play transferred to the Harold Pinter Theatre in the West End for 14 weeks from 26 April 2025, running until 2 August.
-Lithgow and Levey reprised their roles as Dahl and Maschler.
+Lithgow, Levey, and Stirling reprised their roles as Dahl, Maschler, and Crosland, respectively.

-The London production earned three 2025 Olivier Awards, including Best New Play alongside Lithgow and Levey's acting wins.

-Producers: Brian and Dayna Lee, Stephanie Kramer and Nicole Kramer, Josh Fiedler, and Robyn Goodma, according to Playbill.

 Broadway (2026)

-The play is scheduled to transfer to Broadway in Spring 2026 with Lithgow expected to reprise his role as Dahl.
-Elliot Levey, Rachel Sterling, and Aya Cash are also expected to reprise their respective roles on Broadway.
-The show is expected to begin previews on March 11, 2026 with an official opening scheduled for March 23, 2026, at the Music Box Theatre.
-The Broadway production is directed by two-time Tony Award winner Nicholas Hytner.
+The play transferred to Broadway in Spring 2026 with Lithgow reprising his role as Dahl.
+Elliot Levey, Rachael Stirling, and Aya Cash also reprised their respective roles on Broadway.
+The show began previews on March 11, 2026 and officially opened on March 23 at the Music Box Theatre.
+The Broadway production was directed by two-time Tony Award winner Nicholas Hytner.

+Theatrical screening (2026)

+On 19 November 2026, the Harold Pinter Theatre version of the production will be released in 18 countries and over 900 cinemas worldwide.
+It was filmed in 2025, and marks the first time a Royal Court Theatre production will be screened theatrically.